course-details-portlet

 Learning methods and activities

 The course consists of lectures and activities in small groups and pairs, as well as individual writing time and one-to-one feedback from the instructor.
 After the course, participants can send their work to the instructor for additional feedback and follow-up.
-Before the written exam the students will have to hand in an exercise.
+Between the sessions, the students must do a test search and submit this together with a reflection note.

 Compulsory assignments